 This document describes the use and management of water for the Saunders Demonstration Mine in Charlton County, Georgia.
-Detailed information about the proposed mine and mining process is set forth in the Surface Mining Land Use Plan (MLUP), to which this Water Use Management Plan is an appendix.
+Detailed information about the proposed mine and mining process is set forth in the Surface Mining Land Use Plan (SMLUP), to which this Water Use Management Plan is an appendix.
 Information about the mining operation relevant to this plan is summarized briefly below.
-This document supersedes all prior versions of the Water Use Management Plan.
+This document supersedes all prior versions of the Water Management Plan.

-Mineral-bearing sands will be excavated from a moving mine pit approximately 500-feet long and 100-feet wide.
+Mineral-bearing sands will be excavated from a moving pit approximately 500-feet long and 100-feet wide.
 This pit will extend to a maximum of 50 feet below ground surface, and it will advance approximately 100-200 feet per day on average.
 The mine pit will be backfilled with excavated sands after heavy minerals have been removed.
-As described in the Post-Mining Reclamation Plan (MLUP, Sheet 9) a 3-foot layer of 10.9% bentonite (aka soil amendment) will be added at an appropriate depth (specified in the plan) to approximate pre-mining hydraulic properties.
+As described in the Post-Mining Reclamation Plan (SMLUP, Sheet 9) a 3-foot layer of 10.9% bentonite will be added at an appropriate depth (specified in the plan) to approximate pre-mining hydraulic properties.

-Water management challenges addressed in this Plan include: (1) securing water supply to support the beneficiation process, which will consume approximately 300 gallons per minute ("gpm") on a continual basis (i.e. 24-7); (2) removing standing water from the active mine pit to support the dragline mining operation; (3) managing water that is removed from the active mine pit, and other water, to ensure there is no discharge to waters of the State or of the United States; (4) managing stormwater; and (5) draining and decommissioning the Process Water Ponds and Water Management Ponds upon closure.
+Water management challenges addressed in this plan include: (1) securing water supply to support the beneficiation process, which will consume approximately 300 gallons per minute ("gpm") on a continual basis; (2) evacuating standing water from the active mine pit to support the dragline mining operation; (3) managing water that is removed from the active mine pit, and other water, to ensure there is no discharge to waters of the State or of the United States; (4) managing stormwater; and (5) decommissioning the Process Water Ponds and Water Management Ponds upon closure.
 These topics are addressed in separate sections below.

 The process used to remove heavy minerals from excavated sands (the "beneficiation process") relies on water and centrifugal force, followed by electrostatic and magnetic separation.
 No chemicals are used in the process itself.
-The only exceptions are flocculants used to flocculate suspended solids and adjust the pH of recycled process water before it is used again.
+The only exceptions are chemicals used to flocculate suspended solids and adjust the pH of recycled process water before it is used again.